snjo/ProcessCSV/ProcessCsv/readme.txt

 /noheaders      /noh       Used with /newheaders if the first line is not a list of column names, but data.
                            Inserts a new row at the start of the file with new header names from /newheader

+/agewarning     /aw        Warn if source file is older than n number of days
+                           Example: /aw 10

+/agerror        /ae        Error if source file is older than n number of days.
+Exits the program!
+                           Example: /ae 10

 EXIT CODES: